We’ve been building retail mobile apps for a while here at Koombea.

 One of the busiest shopping days of the US calendar is always Black Friday, the day after Thanksgiving.
 In 2017, mobile sales were the big story, hitting record highs.
-Sales via mobile device made up 46.2% of total online revenue.
+Sales via a mobile device made up 46.2% of total online revenue.
 This was out of a total $5.03 billion in online sales!
 If your retail store is still mainly focusing on what to do in-store on those days, you’re ignoring a large number of customers who demonstrate a preference for mobile.

 Essentials of retail apps today

 When we wrote about preparing for a retail mobile app a few years ago, we listed a few basics to take into consideration.
 Overall, these still stand, but with the developments over the years, here are a few more vital things to take into account: